apache/flink/docs/content.zh/docs/dev/dataset/iterations.md

 {{< hint warning >}}
 Starting with Flink 1.12 the DataSet API has been soft deprecated.

+We recommend that you check out [Flink ML Iterations](https://nightlies.apache.org/flink/flink-ml-docs-stable/docs/development/iteration/) as a potential replacement.

 We recommend that you use the [Table API and SQL]({{< ref "docs/dev/table/overview" >}}) to run efficient batch pipelines in a fully unified API.
 Table API is well integrated with common batch connectors and catalogs.